Full Guide to Xbox Series S Internal SSD Upgrade | 2024🔥

 Stage 3.
 Install the New SSD to Xbox Series S Console

-Once you complete the process of cloning your old internal SSD to the new SSD through Qiling Disk Master, you need to install the new SSD in your Xbox Series S. To install a new SSD in your Xbox Series S. You can follow steps in the reverse order from stage 1 to insert the new one in the same place and follow the entire steps in reverse order from the above stage 1 to reassemble your Xbox Series S.
+After cloning your old internal SSD to the new one using Qiling Disk Master, you'll need to install the new SSD in your Xbox Series S. To do this, follow the steps in reverse order from stage 1, inserting the new SSD in the same place and reassembling your Xbox Series S in the reverse order of the steps you followed initially.

 For more detailed steps, you can check the video from YouTube: